newanimals/newanimals/README.md

-> please follow my main i wanna hit 100-200 followers or even more :)!
+> please follow my main i wanna hit 100-200 followers or even more :)!  https://dnifyoucopyskins.straw.page/ LOOK AT THIS IT IS IMPORTANT.

 ---